 Lately there has been a lot of buzz about the many benefits honeybee products such as raw honey, royal jelly, and propolis offer.
 There are many contradicting information about the products as well and this leaves one wondering what the actual truth is.
 Well, truth be told, honey has been in use for as long as humans have been in existence.
 It is one of the most beneficial natural products on the market.
 Royal jelly is one other honeybee product that also boast a lot of benefits.
 It is milky and whitish in color and is produced by the worker honeybees.
 Its main purpose is to induce super-growth and development of the queen bee.
 It is the main food for the queen.

-Reliable studies have been carried out and this has unearthed specific benefits:
+Reliable studies have been carried out and this has unearthed specific benefits of royal jelly.

 1. Immunity and Allergies

 Royal jelly is one of the best remedies for allergic reactions.
 It also helps to boost the body’s immunity.
 A study conducted in 2001 and published in the International Immunopharmacology journal clearly identified the immense benefit royal jelly provided against allergens.
 It is one of the best remedies for seasonal allergy symptoms.

 More research is being undertaken to provide more prove of the allergen-suppressing properties of royal jelly.

 2. Countering Alzheimer’s Disease